-- Increase the amount of liquids you drink.
-Ask your primary healthcare provider how much liquid to drink each day.
+- Increase the amount of liquid you drink.
+Ask your healthcare provider how much liquid to drink each day.
 Drink a hot liquid about ½ hour before the usual time that you have a bowel movement.

-- Ask your primary healthcare provider if you may increase the amount of fiber in your diet.
+- Ask your healthcare provider if you may increase the amount of fiber in your diet.
 Extra fiber may help you to have more bowel movements.
-Some high-fiber foods include bran cereal, raw fruits and vegetables, cooked dried beans, and whole grain breads.
+Some high-fiber foods include bran cereal, raw fruits and vegetables, cooked dried beans, and whole-grain breads.
 Prune juice and prunes may be especially helpful.
-Talk with your primary healthcare provider about using a fiber supplement or laxative.
+Talk with your healthcare provider about using a fiber supplement or laxative.

-- If you are able to, increase the amount of physical activity that you do every day.
+- If you are able, increase the amount of physical activity that you do every day.
 Walking, swimming, and biking are exercises that may decrease problems with constipation.

 - Eat soft, moist foods.
 Moisten dry foods with sauces, gravies, and salad dressings.
 These foods can also help to lubricate your mouth and make it easier to chew and swallow foods.
 Take a sip of liquid with every mouthful of food to help you chew and swallow the food.

-- If you are able to, eat citrus fruits such as oranges, lemons, or grapefruits to make more saliva.
+- If you are able, eat citrus fruits such as oranges, lemons, or grapefruits to make more saliva.

 - Rinse your mouth with club soda or baking soda mixed with water throughout the day.

-- Drink plenty of caffeine-free liquids throughout the day to decrease mouth dryness.
+- Drink caffeine-free liquids throughout the day to decrease mouth dryness.

 - Suck on hard candy or chew sugar-free gum to help make more saliva if you have a dry mouth.
-Avoid salty foods, drinks that contain alcohol, and mouthwash, because they can dry your mouth.
+Do not have salty foods, drinks that contain alcohol, or mouthwash, because they can dry your mouth.

 You may need a swallowing test to find out what kinds of foods and liquids are best for you.
 Eat small meals that are high in calories and protein every few hours.
-Drink liquids between meals instead of with meals to avoid getting full too quickly.
+Drink liquids between meals instead of with meals so you do not get full too quickly.
 Eat moist foods, or make dry foods moist with gravies, sauces, and dressings.
-Ask your primary healthcare provider what consistency your foods should have.
+Ask your healthcare provider what consistency your foods should have.

 - Eat foods that are soft, moist, and blenderized (foods thinned in a blender), because they are easy to chew and swallow.
 Use liquids to moisten dry foods.
 Drink plenty of liquids.

-- Avoid foods and drinks that can increase mouth and throat pain.
-This may include foods and drinks that are spicy, salty, acidic, very hot, or very cold.
+- Do not have foods and drinks that can increase mouth and throat pain.
+Examples are foods and drinks that are spicy, salty, acidic, very hot, or very cold.
 Acidic foods include tomatoes, oranges, and other citrus fruits.
 Do not eat foods that are crisp or tough.
 If you take a vitamin and mineral supplement, crush it and add it to a food.

-- Drink plenty of liquids.
-Drink liquids with meals to decrease the bad taste in your mouth.
-Foods that are cold or at room temperature may taste better than hot foods.
+- Foods that are cold or at room temperature may taste better than hot foods.
 Make foods less salty or less sweet if these flavors taste bad.
-Eat more of your favorite foods and comfort foods.

 - Brush your teeth and rinse your mouth often between meals to help decrease the bad taste in your mouth.
 Rinse your mouth with baking soda mixed in water.